 Chevron contributes to the economic and social well-being of people in the countries where we operate because we have learned through decades of experience that our business success is deeply linked to society’s progress.

-Beyond contributing to partner countries through direct business investment and taxes, we’ve made nearly $1.5 billion in social investments to local communities over the past eight years.
+Beyond contributing to partner countries through direct business investment and taxes, we’ve made more than $1.7 billion in social investments to local communities over the past nine years.
 These investments aim to foster economic growth with a significant focus on health, education and economic development programs and partnerships.
-In 2013, we spent almost $275 million on global social investments.
+In 2014, we spent more than $240 million on global social investments.

 Throughout the world, we partner with local governments, businesses, nongovernmental organizations and communities to first understand their needs and then to develop programs together that will help remove economic barriers and deliver measurable and lasting results.

 Use the dropdown menu below to find more detailed information about our social investment partnerships and programs in 29 countries.

 We boost local economies and increase incomes by creating jobs and by building local workforce skills and capacity through our supply chain activities.